invertase/react-native-firebase/docs/index.md

 #### Manual Linking

-If you're using an older version of React Native without autolinking support, or wish to integrate into an existing project, you can follow the manual installation steps for [iOS](/install-ios) and [Android](/install-android).
+If you're using an older version (below 0.60) of React Native without autolinking support, or wish to integrate into an existing project, you can follow the manual installation steps for [iOS](/install-ios) and [Android](/install-android).

 ---